How Pileated woodpecker Inspired Impact-absorbing Helmets

 Woodpeckers peck at up to 20 times per second, decelerating at 1,200 g each impact — enough to cause severe brain damage in any other animal.
 Four structures work together: a thick skull, a brain surrounded by minimal cerebrospinal fluid, a beak with unequal lengths to distribute force, and a hyoid bone that wraps around the skull as a shock absorber.

-In the language of biomimicry, this falls under the Protect › Manage impact forces category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Manage impact forces category.

 The Design Principle